White House: Turkey to invade Northern Syria

 Published Monday, October 7, 2019 12:52AM EDT

-WASHINGTON -- The White House said Sunday that Turkey will soon invade Northern Syria, renewing fears of a slaughter of Kurdish fighters allied with the U.S. in a yearslong campaign against the Islamic State group.
+WASHINGTON -- The White House said Sunday that U.S. forces in northeast Syria will move aside and clear the way for an expected Turkish assault, essentially abandoning Kurdish fighters who fought alongside American forces in the yearslong battle to defeat Islamic State militants.

-For months, Turkish President Recep Tayyip Erdogan has been threatening to launch a military assault on the Kurdish forces in Northern Syria, many of whom his government considers terrorists.
-The Kurdish forces bore the brunt of the U.S.-led campaign against Islamic State militants, and Republicans and Democrats have warned that allowing the Turkish attack would send a troubling message to American allies across the globe.
+Turkish President Recep Tayyip Erdogan has threatened for months to launch the military operation across the border.
+He views the Kurdish forces as a threat to his country.
+Republicans and Democrats have warned that allowing the Turkish attack could lead to a massacre of the Kurds and send a troubling message to American allies across the globe.

-U.S. troops "will not support or be involved in the operation" and "will no longer be in the immediate area," in Northern Syria, White House press secretary Stephanie Grisham said in an unusual late-Sunday statement that was silent on the fate of the Kurds.
+U.S. troops "will not support or be involved in the operation" and "will no longer be in the immediate area," in northern Syria, White House press secretary Stephanie Grisham said in an unusual late-Sunday statement that was silent on the fate of the Kurds.
+There are about 1,000 U.S. troops in northern Syria, and a senior U.S. official said they will pull back from the area -- and potentially depart the country entirely should widespread fighting break out between Turkish and Kurdish forces.

-It was not clear whether that meant the U.S. would be withdrawing its 1,000 or so troops completely from northern Syria.
+The announcement followed a call between President Donald Trump and Erdogan, the White House said.

-The announcement came after a call between President Donald Trump and Erdogan, the White House said.
+The decision is a stark illustration of Trump's focus on ending American overseas entanglements -- one of his key campaign promises.
+But his goal of swift withdrawals in Syria, Iraq and Afghanistan have been stymied by concerns from U.S. officials and American allies about the dangerous voids that would remain.
+As he faces an impeachment inquiry at home, Trump has appeared more focused on making good on his political pledges, even at the risk of sending a troubling signal to American allies abroad.

 In December, Trump announced he was withdrawing American troops from Syria but was met with widespread condemnation for abandoning Kurdish allies to the Turkish assault.
 The announcement prompted the resignation in protest of then-Defence Secretary Jim Mattis, and a co-ordinated effort by then-national security adviser John Bolton to try to protect the Kurds.